bmorris3/kelp/docs/kelp/optimization.rst

 dimensions, and the number of steps should be increased by a factor of at least a few.

-PyMC3
+PyMC
 -----

-The :math:`h_{m\ell}` basis has also been implemented within kelp using theano for compatibility with PyMC3.
+The :math:`h_{m\ell}` basis has also been implemented within kelp using theano for compatibility with pymc.
 Here's a simple example that shows inference with the theano module:

 .. code-block:: python